harineee/StrataFlow-GGH/README.md

 3. pseudo.py: This Python file contains pseudocode or initial code snippets related to the project's simulation and optimization algorithms.
 4. sim.csv: This file contains an example of the possible data within the simulator to illustrate the workings of this program.

-To get started with this project:
-1. Clone the repository to your local machine.
-2. Review the README.md file for an overview of the project and its objectives.
-3. Refer to design.txt for detailed design specifications, if available.
-4. Save 'sim.csv' and execute 'pseudo.py' on your local machine.
-Store both files in the same working folder.